 Receive a graduate-level certificate after successfully completing the first four courses in the program, giving you a valuable credential while you work toward completing your online MS in Accounting.

 An ACBSP-Accredited Program

-Walden’s online Master's in Accounting is accredited by the Accreditation Council for Business Schools and Programs (ACBSP) and has earned the organization’s Specialized Accounting Accreditation.
+Walden University’s MS in Accounting program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP) and has earned the organization’s Specialized Accounting Accreditation.
 Key benefits of ACBSP accreditation are:

 - Validation that your program meets nationally recognized standards of quality endorsed by businesses, government, and other organizations.